 Leadership Overview

-Aurora Flight Sciences has 4 executives leading key functions including technology, engineering, people operations, and leadership development.
+Aurora Flight Sciences has 4 executives leading key functions including technology, engineering, people, and leadership development.

-Driven by innovation, Aurora Flight Sciences develops and manufactures advanced unmanned systems and aerospace vehicles, shaping the future of aviation through cutting-edge technology and a commitment to excellence.
+Driven by innovation, Aurora Flight Sciences develops and manufactures advanced unmanned systems and aerospace vehicles, shaping the future of aviation with a commitment to cutting-edge technology and operational excellence.

-Driven by innovation, Aurora Flight Sciences develops and manufactures advanced unmanned systems and aerospace vehicles, shaping the future of aviation through cutting-edge technology and a commitment to excellence.
+Driven by innovation, Aurora Flight Sciences develops and manufactures advanced unmanned systems and aerospace vehicles, shaping the future of aviation with a commitment to cutting-edge technology and operational excellence.

 Leadership Roles at Aurora Flight Sciences